-(a) New standards and amendments adopted by the Corporation
+(a) Amendments adopted by the Corporation

-The following standards and interpretations apply for the first time to financial reporting periods commencing on or after 1 January 2022.
+The following amendments apply for the first time to financial reporting periods commencing on or after January 1, 2022.

-Property, Plant and Equipment: Proceeds before intended use - Amendments to IAS 16
+Property, Plant, and Equipment: Proceeds before intended use - Amendments to IAS 16

-The amendment to IAS 16 Property, Plant and Equipment (PP&E) prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
+The amendment to IAS 16 Property, Plant, and Equipment (PP&E) prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 It also clarifies that an entity is 'testing whether the asset is functioning properly' when it assesses the technical and physical performance of the asset.
 The financial performance of the asset is not relevant to this assessment.